Listen Up! 11 Surprising Things That Could Ruin Your Hearing

 Don't just blame your age.

 Types 1 and 2 diabetes, high blood pressure, and high cholesterol affect almost every cell in the body—including the ears.
 Vibrations from tiny hair cells in your ears send your brain messages about what you’re hearing, but those cells need proper blood flow.
-“All those hair cells are fed nutrients by tiny little capillaries,” says Craig A. Kasper, AuD, FAAA, chief audiology officer of New York Hearing Doctors.
+“All those hair cells are fed nutrients by tiny little capillaries,” says audiologist Craig A. Kasper, chief audiology officer of New York Hearing Doctors.
 “If there’s any problem with blood flow, you’re not going to get those hair cells to grow.”
-Diabetics, for instance, are twice as likely to experience hearing loss than the rest of the population is, he says.
+People who have diabetes, for instance, are twice as likely to experience hearing loss than the rest of the population is, he says.
 Don’t miss these science-backed ways to reverse diabetes.

-A hairdryer near your head could be putting out 85 or more decibels of noise—the point that the National Institutes of Health says could put you at risk for hearing loss.
-You’d probably have to dry your hair for eight hours straight before it did any damage, but that loud part of your beauty regime could add up over time, says Kit Frank, AuD, supervisory audiologist with NYU Langone Medical Center.
-“The more you use [blow dryers] and the longer you use them, the more likely you are to have damage,” she says.
+A hairdryer near your head could be putting out 85 or more decibels of noise.
+Long or repeated exposure to sounds at or above 85 dB is when people are at risk for hearing loss, says the National Institutes of Health.
+You’d probably have to dry your hair for eight hours straight before it did any damage, but that loud part of your beauty regime could add up over time, says Kit Frank, clinical audiologist at Advanced Audiology Institute in Las Vegas.
+“The more you use [blow-dryers] and the longer you use them, the more likely you are to have damage,” she says.
 “It might not do immediate damage, but over time it will.”
 Avoid the noise by learning the best ways to air-dry hair.

-The ringing in your ears after a loud concert is a sure sign the music was too loud, but live shows aren’t the only culprit.
-Even the tunes coming through your headphones could damage your ears.
-Earbuds are typically more damaging than over-the-ear headphones because they rest deeper in your ear canal, says Dr. Frank.
-And if you crank up the volume to drown out the noise around you, things get even riskier, says Dr. Kasper.
+You know what it was like when you came home after a loud concert: The ringing in your ears was a sure sign the music was too loud.
+But even the tunes coming through your headphones could damage your ears.
+Earbuds are typically more damaging than over-the-ear headphones because they rest deeper in your ear canal, says Frank.
+And if you crank up the volume to drown out the noise around you, things get even riskier, says Kasper.
 “You typically have to compete with the environmental noise to hear the music,” he says.
 “That’s when it becomes dangerous.”
 Sticking with volume at or below 60 percent will keep the sound at a safe level, he says.
 If you can’t hear at that volume, buy sound-blocking headphones to cut out the outside noise.
 Check out these silent signs of hearing loss you might ignore.

 Skipping your annual checkup

 Most hearing loss comes from gradual damage to your inner ear, but blockages are totally treatable.
-During your yearly well visit, your doctor should be checking the inside of your ears for wax buildup.
-Skip that checkup and you might end up with clogged earwax muffling your hearing, says Dr. Frank.
-But you might also get stuffed-up ears after a specific event, says Dr. Kasper.
+During your annual well visit, your doctor should check the inside of your ears for wax buildup.
+Skip that checkup and you might end up with clogged earwax muffling your hearing, says Frank.
+But you might also get stuffed-up ears after a specific event, says Kasper.
 “It could be someone has a history of sinus infections or allergies, or just took multiple plane rides and their ears are clogged,” he says.
 “It makes us feel like we’re underwater.”
-Sticking in a Q-Tip could damage your ear, so learn the best way to clear out earwax, and visit your doctor to clear out deep blockages.
+Keep up with the excess ear wax and be eco-friendly with a reusable Q-tip.

 OTC pain relievers

-The music blasting at your group workout class might power you through your sweat session, but it might be working your ears in a bad way.
-“If you walk out of spin classes and your ears are buzzing, that’s an indication that you may have done damage to your ears,” says Dr. Kasper.
-Download an app to your smartphone to measure the sound level around you throughout your day, especially in loud spots like the gym, he recommends.
-No one is telling you to stop working out, but consider using hearing protection if your fitness center is particularly noisy.
-Don’t miss these other mistakes you make in group fitness classes.
+This isn’t a problem now, but when normal life resumes, exercise classes are often very, very loud.
+The music blasting at your group workout might power you through your sweat session, but it might be working your ears in a bad way.
+“If you walk out of spin classes and your ears are buzzing, that’s an indication that you may have done damage to your ears,” says Kasper.
+Download an app to your smartphone to measure the sound level around you throughout your day, he recommends.
+Consider using hearing protection if your fitness center is particularly noisy.
+In the meantime, while you’re working out at home, don’t blast the music too loud.
+And don’t miss these other mistakes you make in group fitness classes.

-The racket from lawn mowers, jackhammers, drills, and other power tools isn’t just a headache—it’s also a risk for hearing damage.
+The racket from lawnmowers, jackhammers, leaf blowers, drills, and other power tools isn’t just a headache—it’s also a risk for hearing damage.
 You’ll need to protect your ears, but earplugs might not be the best choice.
-Putting fingers grimy from the tools so close to your ear canal could put you at risk for infection, says Dr. Kasper.
+Putting fingers grimy from the tools so close to your ear canal could put you at risk for infection, says Kasper.
 Instead, pick up a pair of earmuffs from the hardware store.
-“They go right over the ear, and they’re easy to take on and off,” Dr. Kasper says.
+“They go right over the ear, and they’re easy to take on and off,” Kasper says.